cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 #### Ordering

 - On ordered channels, packets should be sent and received in the same order: if packet *x* is sent before packet *y* by a channel end on chain `A`, packet *x* must be received before packet *y* by the corresponding channel end on chain `B`.
 - On unordered channels, packets may be sent and received in any order.
+Unordered packets, like ordered packets, have individual timeouts specified in terms of the destination chain's height.

 #### Permissioning